 Tax benefits fall into the following four basic categories:

-a.)
-Tax Deductions are expenses that are deductible against your taxable income, thus reducing your taxable income.
-The tax deductions’ value depends on the taxpayer’s marginal tax rate.
+a) Tax Deductions are expenses that are deductible against your taxable income, thus reducing your taxable income.
+The value of the tax deductions depend on your marginal tax rate.

-b.)
-Tax Credits are applied directly against your tax liability dollar-for-dollar, thus are more valuable than deductions in reducing your tax liability.
+b) Tax Credits are applied directly against your tax liability dollar-for-dollar, and thus are more valuable than deductions in reducing your tax liability.
 Tax credits have the same dollar value for all taxpayers where the tax liability is equal or greater than the credit.

-c.)
-Tax Exemptions reduce or eliminate certain tax obligations, means being free from, or not subject to taxation.
+c) Tax Exemptions reduce or eliminate some of your tax obligations, meaning being free from, or not subject to, taxation.

-d.)
-Tax Deferral allows taxpayers to delay tax payments until a later time.
+d) Tax Deferral allows you to delay tax payments until a later time.

 These tax benefits are available when you use your property for your personal enjoyment.
-Qualifying properties are your main home, aka primary or principal residence (where you live most of the time), and your other personal residences, e.g. a 2nd home, or your personal vacation home, as long as it is not rented for more than 14 nights max.
+Qualifying properties are your main home, aka primary or principal residence (where you live most of the time), and your other personal residences, e.g., a 2nd home, or your vacation home, as long as you don’t rent it for more than 14 nights max.

-As an owner occupant, you get to deduct the following three well known expenses on your annual US federal tax return on Schedule ‘A’, itemized deductions:
+As an owner occupant, you get to deduct the following three expenses on your annual U.S. Federal tax return on Schedule ‘A,’ itemized deductions:

 You may also deduct any mortgage late payment fees (if any) and any mortgage prepayment penalty in the tax year paid.

-Sample tax calculation for an owner occupant purchasing a 2-bedr, 2-bath Honolulu condo:
+Sample tax calculation for an owner occupant purchasing a Honolulu condo:

 Total payments when purchasing: $3,624/mo (principal & interest & maint. & prop tax), or $43,488 a year, before tax deductions.
 Let’s not forget the one-time $5,850 loan funding fee.